Vistaus/hamster/README.md

 #### 1. Pinned screenshot from Flameshot app

-You cannot paste text if you made a screenshot and pinned to desktop
+You cannot paste text if you took a screenshot and pinned to desktop

 #### 2. Gsettings schema not installed